lshzhang/OTA-pipeline/README.md

-# AltAmpDS
+# OTA-pipeline
-Alternative Bioinformatic Pipeline for AmpliconDS
+Open source tumor amplicon pipeline, ie an alternative Bioinformatic Pipeline for AmpliconDS, that works for any ampliconDS library given a proper manifest file

 This program is designed to run through a NextSeq or MiSeq run directory looking for fastq files located in ${current directory or specified directory}/Data/Intensities/BaseCalls/